Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Varkala

-- Highlight: The Sivagiri temple enshrines Sree Narayana Guru’s tomb and hosts annual celebration of Sri Narayana Jayanthi during Aug/Sep.
+- Highlight: The Sivagiri temple enshrines Sree Narayana Guru’s tomb and hosts the annual celebration of Sri Narayana Jayanthi during Aug/Sep.

 Vaikom Mahadeva Temple: Go for a spiritual tour in the most revered temple in Kerala in Varkala